weihsiang0611/TerisBattle/README.md

     *   Score, lines cleared, time, etc.
 5.  **Game Over Handling**: Implement proper game over detection and display on both backend and frontend.
 6.  **Game Start/Reset Logic**: Ensure a clean game start and reset on both sides.
+7.  **Optimization: Spacebar Instant Drop**: Ensure the "spacebar" functionality (instant drop to the bottom) is fully optimized and visually clear.
+(This is a placeholder for the user's request, I will clarify with them later).

 ## Setup and Running the Project